 - A records officer for your organization must be designated in writing by completing and filing a Records Officer Designation and Responsibilities (RM-25 Form) with the Library of Virginia.

-- Records to be destroyed must be covered by a Library of Virginia-approved General or Specific Records Retention & Disposition Schedule and the retention period for the records must have expired.
+- Records to be destroyed must be covered by a Library of Virginia-approved general or specific records retention and disposition schedule and the retention period for the records must have expired.

 - All investigations, litigation, required audits, and Virginia Freedom of Information Act requests must be completed or fulfilled.